Conversational AI for customer service: Benefits and tips

 2. Prioritize natural language processing (NLP) capabilities

-• How does your platform handle conversational nuances, such as different phrasing, abbreviations, and spelling errors?
+Handling nuance: How does your platform manage different phrasing, abbreviations, and spelling errors?

-• What languages are supported, and are all language models equally accurate?
+Language support: What languages do you support, and are all language models equally accurate?

-• How does your NLP model continue to learn from interactions to improve over time?
+Learning capability: How does your NLP model improve from interactions over time?

-• How well does the AI keep track of longer conversations where the customer asks follow-up questions or provides additional information?
+Context retention: How well does the AI track longer conversations with follow-up questions?

 3. Consider integrations and scalability